Ellen Woodward – BSc (Hons) in Computing

 Tell us a little bit about yourself and what led you to choose your course

-My name is Ellen, and I am 18 years old.
-I have always had an interest in computing and coding and something that I wanted to study, so I was lucky when one of the best courses for it in the country was on my doorstep!
+My name is Ellen.
+I have always had an interest in computing and coding and something that I wanted to study, so I was lucky when one of the best degrees in the country was on my doorstep.

 Why did you choose ATU Sligo?

 I live in Sligo, and I have always wanted to study here.
-I loved how modern the university is, and the small class sizes are a huge bonus.
+I love how modern the university is, and the small class sizes are a huge bonus.

-What would you say to a student thinking about studying your course?
+What would you say to a student thinking about studying your degree?

 Go for it, especially if you’re not sure what you specifically want to focus on.
 It a great for trying everything out and working out what you enjoy.
 Also, you don’t need as much maths as you would think!

-Tell us about your sporting career/success so far?
+Tell us about your sporting success so far?

-I have been doing Wado-Ryu karate for over 11 years and received my 1st Dan black belt three years ago.
+I have been practicing Wado-Ryu karate for over 11 years and received my first Dan black belt three years ago.
 I have competed in many competitions, both at a national and international level, and in kata and kumite.
 My greatest success was being chosen to represent Ireland at the European Wado-Kai Championships in Portugal in 2018.
-There I won a silver medal in the Female Team Kata.
+There, I won a silver medal in the Female Team Kata.

 What is the best thing about sports and sports facilities at ATU Sligo?